bhouge/Ornithology/README.md

 This project incorporates the amazing Recorderjs library by Matt Diamond, which can be found here: https://github.com/mattdiamond/Recorderjs

-The following copyright notice and permission notice pertains to Matt Diamond's Recorderjs library:
+The following copyright notice and permission notice pertains to Matt Diamond's Recorderjs library (in my project, this library is contained in scripts/recorder.js and scripts/recorderWorker.js):

 Copyright © 2013 Matt Diamond